pmcclure/duo-security-world-map/README.md

 Just a quick, basic node site that connects to your Duo Security Account via their API and displays a large world map (via Google GeoChart) with your most recent authentications.

-Duo does include a small map on their admin dashboard but you can't hover over markers to found out info on authentications.
+Duo does include a small map on their admin dashboard but you can't hover over markers to find info on authentications.

 This map on mouseover inlcudes location/username/Timestamp/IP/Method